 Contrary to popular belief, the sun is actually not our primary source of Vitamin D. Fact is, the sun is actually just a precursor in the production of Vitamin D in our body.
 This nutrient is very much essential because it aids in the function of our immune system and it can also potentially protect us against diabetes and some forms of cancer.
 Vitamin D is also important because it is the key in the absorption of another important nutrient, calcium, which strengthens our bones.

-Probiotics is getting quite the hype right now, and for a great reason.
+Probiotics are getting quite the hype right now, and for a great reason.
 Getting enough amount of the two major classes of probiotics, which are Lactobacillus and Bifidobacterium, helps the flora that is in our gastrointestinal tract to stay healthy for a number of good reasons – to eliminate bad bacteria, to improve your digestion, to lessen bloating, to boost immunity, and to provide relief from Irritable Bowel Syndrome.
 Dairy products like Yogurt and kefir are rich in probiotics so make sure to add those in your next grocery list.

 If what you want is a daily dose of nutrients in just one pop, then you need to choose the right multivitamin that would do the trick.
 The best ones tackle the most common vitamin and minerals that women need like iron, calcium, vitamin B and folic acid for energy, immunity, strong bones, heart health and reproductive health.